-1 Introduction
+Chapter 1: Introduction

-This document, the Power Generation/Electric Utility Reporting Protocol (Power/Utility Protocol or PUP), is an appendix to the California Climate Action Registry's (California Registry) General Reporting Protocol (GRP).
-It provides reporting standards for how electric power generation and utility (electricity transmission and distribution) entities must compile, report, and verify their entity-wide GHG emissions to submit their annual emissions inventory to the California Registry.
+This document, the Power Generation/Electric Utility Reporting Protocol (Power/Utility Protocol or PUP), is an appendix to the Registry's General Reporting Protocol (GRP).
+It provides reporting standards for how electric power generation and utility (electricity transmission and distribution) entities must compile, report, and certify their entity-wide GHG emissions to submit their annual emissions inventory to the Registry.

 Many electric utilities also have natural gas operations, including natural gas storage, transmission and distribution.
 This protocol does not contain guidance for reporting the emissions from natural gas operations of electric utilities.
-California Registry suggests following industry best practice guidance to calculate and report these emissions.
+The CA Registry intends to revise this protocol in the near future to include GHG accounting guidance for natural gas storage, transmission & distribution.

-The GRP provides the framework for businesses, government agencies, and non-profit organizations to participate in the California Registry.
-It presents the principles, approach, methodology, and procedures required for effective participation in the California Registry.
+The GRP provides the framework for businesses, government agencies, and non-profit organizations to participate in the California Climate Action Registry (the Registry).
+It presents the principles, approach, methodology, and procedures required for effective participation in the Registry.
 The GRP is designed to support the complete, transparent, and accurate reporting of an organization's greenhouse gas (GHG) emissions in a fashion that minimizes the reporting burden and maximizes the benefits associated with understanding the connection between fossil fuel consumption, energy production, and GHG emissions in a quantifiable manner.

-The GRP guides participants through the California Registry's reporting rules, emissions calculation methodologies, and the Climate Action Registry Reporting Online Tool (CARROT).
-By joining the California Registry, participants agree to report their GHG emissions according to the guidelines in the GRP and its appendices.
+The GRP guides participants through the Registry's reporting rules, emissions calculation methodologies, and the Climate Action Registry Reporting Online Tool (CARROT).
+By joining the Registry, participants agree to report their GHG emissions according to the guidelines in the GRP and its appendices.

-Additional guidance is also provided for some industries that require additional clarification to report their California or U.S. emissions in a comparable, consistent, and accurate manner.
-Thus, the California Registry has developed the Power/Utility Protocol for companies that generate or transmit electricity.
+Additional guidance is also provided for some industries that require additional clarification to report their California- or U.S. emissions in a comparable, consistent, and accurate manner.
+Thus, the Registry has developed the Power/Utility Protocol for companies that generate or transmit electricity.